 As the second semester for college students comes to a close most will no doubt return home for the long and well deserved summer break.
-At the same time, after catching up on sleep, seeing family and friends, and perhaps going on a short trip …having an extra set of hands around the house can take some pressure off parents.
+At the same time, this provides an extra set of hands around the house.
+And can take some pressure off parents.

 Just think about it: With the economy still trying to recover and a parent’s schedule being limited getting our young adults involved with home maintenance tasks, and important upkeep, can make a big difference.
-Depending on the project, doing so cuts down on the expense of hiring someone else, provides students with new skills which can be used when dealing with their own living situations elsewhere, and can give them a real sense of accomplishment.
+Depending on the project, doing so cuts down on the expense of hiring someone else.
+It also provides students with new skills, which they use when dealing with their own living situations elsewhere.
+It even gives them a real sense of accomplishment.

-No matter how much we attempt avoiding clutter certain parts of the home like the attic, basement, and garage become havens for all kinds of junk and usually need an annual (or biannual) campaign to clear it all out.
+No matter how much we attempt avoiding clutter certain parts of the home become havens for all kinds of junk.
+Areas like the attic, basement, and garage usually need an annual (or biannual) campaign to clear it all out.

 Sometimes it entails going through old family belongings while on other occasions it’s pretty straightforward with almost everything needing to be trashed.